ML918/NormFAAE/README.md

 # NormFAAE
-About Code release for "A Filter-Augmented Auto-Encoder with Learnable Normalization for Robust Multivariate Time Series Anomaly Detection"
+NormFAAE: A Filter-Augmented Auto-Encoder with Learnable Normalization for Robust Multivariate Time Series Anomaly Detection